 Motiur Rahman Nizami - sentenced to death

-The current head of Jamaat-e-Islami was sentenced to death for war crimes in October 2014 but is currently appealing against the sentence.
+The current head of Jamaat-e-Islami was sentenced to death for war crimes in October 2014.
+The Supreme Court rejected his final appeal on 5 May 2016.

 Motiur Rahman Nizami, 71, faced 16 charges including genocide, murder, torture and rape.
 Nizami was born in 1943 and has been an active supporter of the party since he was a student.

 At the time of the 1971 war, he was president of Islami Chhatra Sangha, then the party's student wing, and vociferously campaigned against the division of Pakistan.

 He is accused of setting up the al-Badr group, an auxiliary force that helped the Pakistani army identify and kill pro-independence Bengali activists.